 On a weekly basis, all staff members will take time to teach their students a Cool Tool on a pre-determined behavior.
 This behavior will be selected by looking at data and seeing what the school’s area of focus is with regard to behavior.
 These Cool Tools will help students understand what the expectations are and will give them tools on how to succeed in reaching these expectations.

 Schools should also have "boosters" or assemblies on a regular basis to remind all students and staff of the expectations and build excitement around your PBIS framework.
-Boosters should take place at the beginning of the school year (PBIS Kick-Off), after natural breaks in the calendar (after winter and spring break), and anytime students need a reminder of the behavior expectations.
+Boosters should take place at the beginning of the school year (PBIS kick-off), after natural breaks in the calendar (after winter and spring break), and anytime students need a reminder of the behavior expectations.

 - PBIS Language on a Daily Basis

-PBIS lives and breathes in what we do on a daily basis and in how we interact with everyone, every day.
+PBIS lives and breathes in what we do on a daily basis and in how we interact with everyone every day.
 Positive language must be maintained in all school communications, whether it is newsletters home, emails, daily announcements, signs in the halls, bulletin boards, or any other communication.
-Interactions with every student need to remain in the ratio of 5 to 1 positive interactions.
+Interactions with every student need to remain in the ratio of 5-to-1 positive interactions.
 All staff should verbally acknowledge desired behaviors and positively redirect students exhibiting negative behaviors and work with them to reach the desired behaviors.
 PBIS Tier 1 should just be a part of what you do on a daily basis and must reach every student.

 - Bulletin Boards

 Schools are encouraged to dedicate a bulletin board in their school solely to PBIS.
-This bulletin board can be used to provide updates to everyone about what is occurring with PBIS, can remind students of the expectations, can be used to publicize acknowledgements, or for any other purpose to increase the involvement of everyone with PBIS.
+This bulletin board can be used to provide updates to everyone about what is occurring with PBIS, can remind students of the expectations, can be used to publicize acknowledgments, or for any other purpose to increase the involvement of everyone with PBIS.
 Schools should also have posters in the hallways and classrooms that draw everyone’s attention to them and publicize PBIS and the expectations.

 More MPS examples